‘America’s ark of defence vs. China’s web of power’

 This is apropos a series of letters to the Editor from this writer carried by the newspaper in recent days.
-Unlike the US, China has also cultivated an edge in soft power by avoiding costly interventions that leave destruction and instability behind.
+Concluding, this strategic reversal is stark.
+For years, Washington envisioned China as the encircled power, constrained by alliances and tariffs.
+Yet today, it is the United States that risks isolation.

-While Washington’s invasions of Iraq, Libya, Syria, and Afghanistan created deep mistrust, Beijing has avoided regime change and instead focuses on building schools, hospitals, housing, and industrial parks in developing nations.
-Across the Global South, this has fostered goodwill, portraying China as an enabler of sovereignty rather than a manipulator of dependency.
+Outside of Israel, Washington struggles to maintain unified global support, while Beijing’s expanding economic partnerships have earned it gratitude and loyalty across Asia, Africa, and the Middle East.
+China’s strategy of integration attracts; America’s strategy of pressure repels.

-The post–September 3rd developments make this shift undeniable.
-As Washington’s alliances fragment, Beijing’s partnerships deepen.
-Through BRI expansion, BRICS enlargement, and new global trade corridors, China now exerts influence over economies representing 60–70 percent of global GDP.
+This is a decisive moment in global history.
+While the United States continues to invest in its ark of defense—military alliances, sanctions, tariffs, and deterrence—China has quietly built a durable web of power rooted in roads, ports, minerals, markets, and trust.
+Beijing’s message is simple yet powerful: “This world is big enough for all of us to thrive.”
+Washington’s message, however, remains uncompromising: “We make the rules; follow them or face the consequences.”

 Copyright Business Recorder, 2025